os-toolkit/ol-openspace/README.md

 #### Initialise

-And finally, like any other plugin, we need to initialise the plugin with some configuration options specific to your website.
+Like any other plugin, we need to initialise the plugin with some configuration options specific to your website.
 We put all this stuff inside of (`assets/js/init.js`).

 Firstly, create an OpenLayers map instance.
-This is all standard OpenLayers syntax:
+This is all standard OpenLayers 2 API syntax:

 ```javascript
 var gbBounds = new OpenLayers.Bounds( 0, 0, 700000, 1300000 );